BigQuery Sharing Features and Key Points to Remember

 │ │

-However, this view-based approach has a consideration explained in the next section.
+However, this view-based approach has caveats explained in the next section.

-While tables in linked datasets can be accessed with Subscriber permissions only, views require viewing permissions on the Publisher side for the original table's dataset.
+While tables in linked datasets can be referenced with Subscriber-side permissions only, views require Publisher-side viewing permissions for the source table's dataset.

-This means that with the "place views in a publication dataset" approach mentioned earlier, you would need to grant viewing permissions for the original dataset on the Publisher side to users on the Subscriber side.
-This negates the benefit of BigQuery Sharing where "no IAM grants are required on the Publisher side."
+This means that with the "place views in a publication dataset" approach mentioned earlier, you would need to grant Publisher-side viewing permissions to users on the Subscriber side.
+This undermines the benefit of "no need for Publisher-side IAM grants" offered by BigQuery Sharing.

-This issue can be avoided by using authorized views.
-With authorized views, the view itself holds the data access permission, eliminating the need to grant Publisher-side viewing permissions to Subscriber-side users.
+This problem can be avoided by using authorized views.
+With authorized views, the view itself holds data access permissions, eliminating the need to grant Publisher-side viewing permissions to Subscriber-side users.

-Regular views Viewing permissions for the original table's dataset are required
+Regular view Viewing permission for the source table's dataset is required

-When using authorized views, you don't need to create a separate dataset for publication; you can place authorized views in the original dataset and register it as a Listing.
+When using authorized views, you don't need to create a separate publication dataset; you can place authorized views in the original dataset and register it in a Listing.

 Screenshot 2026-04-10 18.40.44